 - Display fearlessness or fearfulness.

-- Only interact with others in order to achieve a desired goal for yourself.
+- Only interact with others to achieve a desired goal for yourself.

 - Have no understanding of the concept of personal space boundaries.